-As the snow forms a white blanket and lays softly on the grassy roadside edges, I gaze out of the window and realise that I am experiencing a dream come true.
+As the snow forms a white blanket and lays softly on the grassy roadside edges, I gaze out of the window and realize that I am experiencing a dream come true.

 Just over two years ago we visited Meteora in October of 2014, and I have always wanted to return to see it when it was a white winter wonderland.